 .. and massage it in ..

-I used 1/2" and 3/4" Blue Spruce chisels on Radiata Pine end grain.
+I used two dull 1/2" and 3/4" Blue Spruce chisels on Radiata Pine end grain.
 The chisels could cut but really needed work ..

-The green rouge result - the chisel was now several orders of magnitude sharper and had no difficulty taking fine shavings in this horrible wood:
+The green compound result - the chisel was now several orders of magnitude sharper and had no difficulty taking fine shavings in this horrible wood:

 This is the result on the diamond paste - it, too, was now capable of excellent work: